SegCoreDrakon/terminal-based-calculator/README.md

 ## **Licence**

 The entire project is licensed under the GPL 3.0 or later license.
-This means you are allowed to share, modify, and distribute the project without limitation, except for the GPL 3.0 restrictions, such as if the project is released in a binary version, you must release the source code under the same license (GPL 3.0 or a later version).

 - - -
 # **Small explanation of what the project does**